In forests and grassland, among grass and moss, on fallen twigs or

 delicately pink, turning white and with white edge, whereas they are bright pink-red to coral red at

-M. adonis is a member of Mycena sect. adonideae (Fr.)
+A. adonis was formerly recognized as a member of Mycena sect. adonideae (Fr.)
 Quél.

 Further images on the Internet: